 1. Using BLE to perform high-rate data streaming

-At this junction, if you have read enough about BLE, you should have an inkling that it was chiefly designed for low-rate of data applications, e.g. Internet of Things (IoT) sensor node and Human Interface Devices (HID).
+At this junction, if you have read enough about BLE, you should have an inkling that it was chiefly designed for low-rate of data applications, e.g. Internet of Things (IoT) sensor nodes and Human Interface Devices (HID).
 Unlike classic Bluetooth, BLE has very low data throughput.
 This is because of the optimizations made to the Bluetooth profiles and Logical Link Control and Adaptation (L2CAP) to achieve low energy consumption.

 To give a sense on how low is low data throughput, I will put forth a scenario.
 However, before that you have to understand that data in Bluetooth is split into packets and exchanged through one of 79 designated Bluetooth channels.
 The scenario that I will be putting forth will be based on a Generic Attribute Profile (GATT) structure that most BLE devices utilize with the following settings: